sbci-brain/SBCI_Pipeline/README.md

 	export template_dir="/home/mcole22/abcd_psc_pipeline/mni_152_sym_09c".
 	```
 - **Note**: The script `preproc_step4_fmri.sh` will need to be modified, depending on how the fMRI data are to be processed.
-- For freesurfer to run correctly, append the following lines to `.bashrc` (or the script file that's executed when a user logs in), editing depending on where the installation of Freesurfer is.
+- For freesurfer to run correctly, append the following lines to `.bashrc_sbci` (or the script file that's executed when a user logs in), editing depending on where the installation of Freesurfer is.

 	```
 	export PATH="/nas/longleaf/apps/freesurfer/6.0.0/freesurfer/fsfast/bin:$PATH"